GoogleChrome/web.dev/src/site/content/en/fast/codelab-extract-and-inline-critical-css/index.md

 {% Instruction 'devtools', 'ol' %}
 1. Click the **Audits** tab.
-1. Make sure the **Mobile** radio button is selected.
+1. Click **Mobile**.
+{% Instruction 'performance-audit', 'ol' %}
-1. Make sure the **Performance** checkbox is enabled.
-You can disable the rest of the checkboxes in the Audits section.
+1. Clear the rest of the checkboxes in the Audits section.
-1. Make sure the **Simulated Fast 3G, 4x CPU Slowdown** radio button is selected.
+1. Click **Simulated Fast 3G, 4x CPU Slowdown**.
-1. Make sure that the **Clear Storage** checkbox is enabled.
+1. Select the **Clear Storage** checkbox.
 With this option selected, Lighthouse will not load resources from the cache, which simulates how first-time visitors would experience the page.
 1. Click **Run Audits**.

 ![Audits panel of Chrome DevTools, powered by Lighthouse](lighthouse-audits.png)